 I'm very interested in this nexus between corruption and press freedom.
-And I was hoping you could make some comments on to what extent are these attacks largely caused by investigations into corrupt dealings among politicians and others?
+I was hoping you could make some comments on to what extent are these attacks largely caused by investigations into corrupt dealings among politicians and others?
 And to what extent is press freedom a necessary or useful aspect to combat corruption in these countries?

-KENT: I think corruption is always the hot-button issue.
+Mr. Kent.
+I think corruption is always the hot-button issue.
 In many of the countries that we deal with, it is possible to write a story in a newspaper website saying even that the president's foreign policy is misguided and so forth.
 This passes as acceptable speech sometimes.
 But, boy, you get into certain financial stuff and mentioning certain people and certain banks and so forth, it's a really different story.
-So I think you're right that it's - it opens the way to lots of problems, the way some other reporting doesn't.
+So I think you're right that it opens the way to lots of problems, the way some other reporting doesn't.

-BENNETT: I would completely agree with that.
-And also, ironically - maybe not ironically - it's also the subject you find that their reporters, the journalists themselves, are most drawn to wanting to do.
+Ms. Bennett.
+I would completely agree with that.
+And also, ironically-maybe not ironically-it's also the subject you find that their reporters, the journalists themselves, are most drawn to wanting to do.
 I think it's partly because it's so present.
 It's so present.
 And it seems so wrong to them that they want to do investigative work on it.

-OGNIANOVA: Yeah.
-I mean, corruption is also probably the most dangerous assignment for journalists.
+Ms. Ognianova.
+Corruption is also probably the most dangerous assignment for journalists.
 If you look at the statistics of killed journalists across most of the Eurasia region, the majority covered corruption.
-And they were most - most of them were attacked or threatened before the violences against them escalated, because they did some hard-hitting piece on corruption.
+And most of them were attacked or threatened before the violence against them escalated, because they did some hard-hitting piece on corruption.

-It is absolutely amazing that those journalists continue to do the kind of work that they do, because the dangers to them is immense.
-And we - every year we document the Global Impunity Index.
+It is absolutely amazing that those journalists continue to do the kind of work that they do, because the danger to them is immense.
+And every year we document the Global Impunity Index.
 We come up with the documentation to show that it is those journalists who, like lone warriors, go into this environment and tackle this subject.
-It's mostly - it's mostly corruption and human-rights abuses that get to - to have them targeted.
+It's mostly corruption and human rights abuses that have them targeted.

-WARLICK: OK.
-Well, to wrap up, I'd like to give you the opportunity to say any final words that you'd like to, and maybe even provide us with some concrete recommendations for U.S. government, U.S. Congress, the OSCE, and again, whatever final words you'd like to leave us with.
+Ms. Warlick.
+OK.
+Well, to wrap up, I'd like to give you the opportunity to say any final words that you'd like, and maybe provide us with some concrete recommendations for U.S. Government, U.S. Congress, the OSCE, and whatever final words you'd like to leave us with.

-ORLOVA: Well, again, I would recommend looking as much as possible on Putin and his - on his money, on what - on him, because I'm sure they do, because there is no way Putin can be friends with the United States again.
-So, yeah.
+Ms. Orlova.
+I would recommend looking as much as possible on Putin and his money, because there is no way Putin can be friends with the United States again.
 And what else?
-Yeah, and supporting journalism, like true journalism and spreading it on social media is a good way to reach out to Russian people, I guess.
+Supporting journalism, like true journalism and spreading it on social media is a good way to reach out to Russian people.

-OGNIANOVA: Well, I would like to see more of this kind of briefings, an event here.
-Again, thank you to the Commission and to the Press Caucus, Freedom of the Press Caucus, for convening this, because I think that even though the advocacy opportunities with some of those governments that we talked about may be very limited at the moment, it is - it remains very important for the public, including - and leadership in the U.S. to be informed about press-freedom issues in the region and to continue its support for the embattled press corps.
+Ms. Ognianova.
+I would like to see more of this kind of briefing.
+Again, thank you to the Commission and to the Freedom of the Press Caucus for convening this, because I think that even though the advocacy opportunities with some of those governments that we talked about may be very limited at the moment, it remains very important for the public, and leadership in the U.S. to be informed about press freedom issues in the region and to continue its support for the embattled press corps.
 They do look to Washington for both moral support and tangible support.
 They continue to do that.
 And Washington and the U.S. should not forgo that role.